The Old Country Where Rimbaud Died: Cast

+Production

+A sequel, La Mort du père prodigue, was meant to be filmed in 1978, but was never made.
+Lefebvre instead made To Be Sixteen.

 Importance

 It was later screened at the 1984 Festival of Festivals as part of Front & Centre, a special retrospective program of artistically and culturally significant films from throughout the history of Canadian cinema.

 The 2001 Toronto International Film Festival presented a Lefebvre retrospective in conjunction with the publication of Jean Pierre Lefebvre, Vidéaste by Peter Harcourt.
 In the program notes for the film Harcourt wrote: "Conceived as a continuation of Lefebvre's Il ne faut mourir pour ça, Le Vieux pays où Rimbaud est mort tells the story of Abel, who travels to France on a personal quest.
 Enraptured by the cultural aesthetics of Rimbaud and Cézanne, Abel longs to discover the link, if any, between the 'glories' of France and his uncertain identity as a Québécois.
 On his journey to the locations where Arthur Rimbaud was born, lived and died, Abel encounters a variety of French people who represent in their different ways the various regions of their nation.
 These encounters put into context for Abel the place, or placelessness of his own identity".

 Le Vieux pays où Rimbaud est mort remains a poetic commentary on how Canadians are perhaps still fighting the old colonial battles with European powers.